 Financially strong companies practice frugality in everything they do.
 Successful corporations are generally good corporate citizens, says Narayana Murthy.
 It is important to be courteous, graceful and humble when you're on top, he adds.

-The awards for the Business Today Best CEOs awardees4.47 pm:
+5.02 pm: The awards for the Business Today Best CEOs awardees

-BT reporters Manu Kaushik and Shamni Pande in the speakers' lounge in the business centre at The Oberoi, all ready for the event to begin4.44 pm:
+4.47 pm: BT reporters Manu Kaushik and Shamni Pande in the speakers' lounge in the business centre at The Oberoi, all ready for the event to begin

-Deputy editors Debashish Mukerji and Alokesh Bhattacharyya with executive assistant Mamta Kapur in the media room in the business centre4.43 pm:
+4.44 pm: Deputy editors Debashish Mukerji and Alokesh Bhattacharyya with executive assistant Mamta Kapur in the media room in the business centre

 Hello and welcome to live updates from The Oberoi, Gurgaon, where Business Today is hosting Mind Rush 2013, an event that brings global thought leadership to the doorstep of India for the leaders of tomorrow.